openshift/enhancements/enhancements/testing/improved-platform-tests.md

 By separating OpenShift tests from the ones coming from kubernetes we will:
 - shorten the time when we start running most up-to-date tests from kubernetes;
 - run all tests coming from kubernetes fork, especially those introduced in patch releases;
-- start getting the correct single already during [kubernetes update process](https://github.com/openshift/kubernetes/blob/master/REBASE.openshift.md).
+- start getting the new results already during [kubernetes update process](https://github.com/openshift/kubernetes/blob/master/REBASE.openshift.md).

 ### Tests co-located with code